 She is a member of the International Institute of Space Law and Women in Aerospace Europe.

-Paula holds a Master’s degree from the Harvard Kennedy School and has lived and studied in France, Germany, Ecuador and the United States.
+Paula is an Economist and holds a Master of Public Administration and International Development from Harvard.
+She has studied in France, Germany, Ecuador and the United States.

 Dr Ebru Turhan works as Assistant Professor for Political Science and the Vice-Director of the Institute of Social Sciences at the Turkish-German University of Istanbul.
 She is also the coordinator of the Jean Monnet Module INSITER “Inside the Turkey-EU Relations” co-financed by the European Commission.